hjbotha-cybr/CybrAuditSyslogWriter/README.md

 The URL of your Identity tenant in format `https://_IdentityTenantID_.id.cyberark.cloud`.
 This is the URL shown at the login page for your CyberArk tenant.

 ## ServiceUserUsername
-The username of an "OAuth2 Confidential Client" user created in Identity Administration (Core Services -> Users -> Add User -> Select "Is OAuth confidential client")
+The username of an "OAuth2 Confidential Client" user created in Identity Administration (Core Services -> Users -> Add User -> Select "Is OAuth confidential client").

 ## OAuth2ServerAppID
 The "Application ID" of the "OAuth2 Server" type app created in Identity Administration -> Apps -> Web Apps -> Add Web Apps -> Custom -> OAuth2 Server.